sanketkhardkar/sanketkhardkar/README.md

 *Data Engineer | Informatica | Power BI* <br />

 <!--Start Intro-->
-<p align="left">I am a Data Engineer with 6+ years of experience in ETL development, Data Mart implementation, and dimensional modeling using Informatica PowerCenter and Oracle SQL/PLSQL[cite: 1].</p>
+<p align="left">I am a Data Engineer with 6+ years of experience in ETL development, Data Mart implementation, and dimensional modeling using Informatica PowerCenter and Oracle SQL/PLSQL.</p>

-- ✨ Student of life :)[cite: 1]
+- ✨ Student of life :)
-- 🌱 I’m currently expanding my expertise in cloud technologies, Databricks, and advanced data engineering workflows[cite: 1].
+- 🌱 I’m currently expanding my expertise in cloud technologies, Databricks, and advanced data engineering workflows.
-- 📊 Skilled in performance optimization, indexing, partitioning, and query tuning[cite: 1].
+- 📊 Skilled in performance optimization, indexing, partitioning, and query tuning.
-- 🛠 Experienced with Python, IICS, Teradata, and Linux environments[cite: 1].
+- 🛠 Experienced with Python, IICS, Teradata, and Linux environments.
-- ❤ Dedicated to ensuring data accuracy, consistency, and implementing robust data quality frameworks[cite: 1].
+- ❤ Dedicated to ensuring data accuracy, consistency, and implementing robust data quality frameworks.
 - 💻 Visit my professional links below for more details about me.
 <!--End Intro-->